Chapter 5. Generating and Maintaining Logs with RDLogEdit

 5.1.6.
 Import Links

 An import link is a placeholder event that shows where events imported from the external music or traffic scheduling system will eventually go.
-They will be covered in detail in Chapter 8, Generating Logs with RDLogManager.
+They are covered in detail in Chapter 8, Generating Logs and Reports with RDLogManager.

 Each event in a Rivendell log can have its parameters modified by touching its entry in the Edit Log dialog and then clicking the Edit button, thus opening up the Edit Log Entry dialog, shown below.